skip to content

 SALON

-Starting in the winter semester 2023/24, the SALON will take place monthly at the International House of the University of Cologne, in formats ranging from lectures to book presentations.
+The SALON takes place at the International House of the University of Cologne, in formats ranging from lectures to book presentations or film screenings.

 OCTOBER